ASDIO1/DDD-ClothingStore-Example/README.md

 ### 5. Code standards

-I have followed the common code standards and since I have used C#, I used camel case writting.
+I have followed the common code good practices and since I have used C#, I used camel case writting.
 I have also started every method and class name with an uppercase letter as it is usal in C# programming.